aiqm/torchani/torchani/csrc/README.md

 ```

 ## Build from source

+NOTE: These instructions are very outdated, do not use!

-In most cases, if `gcc` and `cuda` environment are well configured, runing the following command at `torchani` directory will install torchani and all extensions together.
+In most cases, if `gcc` and `cuda` environment are well configured, runing the
+following command at `torchani` directory will install torchani and all
+extensions together.

 ```bash
 git clone git@github.com:roitberg-group/torchani_sandbox.git